 Most hospitals with NICUs also have accommodation, but this is limited and usually available only for regional or remote parents while their baby is in the NICU.

 What will happen during and after a premature birth

 Knowing what to expect during a premature birth might help with some of your worries.
 It can help to talk to your doctor or midwife to find out more about the birth, what will happen afterwards and how the medical staff will support you.
-Your doctor or midwife will usually be able to arrange for you to talk to the medical team who will care for you and your baby.
+Your doctor or midwife will usually be able to arrange for you and your partner to talk to the medical team who will care for you and your baby.

 Premature labour and birth

 - I’m feeling really upset about all this.
 It’s not what I expected, and I’m really worried about my baby.
 What can you do to help me?

 - Will you explain things simply so that I can understand?

 - Do you know why my labour has started, or will start, so early?